Ashok0/EnderalVREssentials/README.md

 * VRIK MCM (Preconfigured):
 1. Disable "Adjust Held Weapons Position".
 (Fixes scoped bow aiming)
 2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible" (Prevents your bow from clipping into the edge of your FOV when crouching in real life)
 3. Select Controls > Tick "Selfie Mode" if you want to be able to view and take photos of your character in third person.
 You can activate and deactivate the third person view by raising your right hand in the air.
-Disabled by default.

 * Spell Wheel VR MCM:
 1. Select Presets > SpellSword + More Pages (Loads preset for equipping spells, weapons, and items from the spell wheel across multiple pages)